Transnational marriage in Japan: Notification

-within 3 months of the day the marriage got effective; when the authorized copy of certification is legally accepted, the fact the Japanese got married with the non-Japanese is to be recorded in the family register of the concerned Japanese.
+within 3 months of the day the marriage became effective.
+When the authorized copy of certification is legally accepted, the marriage is to be recorded in the family register of the Japanese spouse.

 Intermarriage by nationality

 Korean-Japanese

 After marriage, most of the Korean residents would still treat themselves as ethnically Korean, but without direct relation to North or South Korea anymore.
-Obtaining a pure Japanese nationality would not amount to a betrayal of their Korean identity.
+Obtaining a Japanese citizenship would not amount to a betrayal of their Korean identity.

 Chinese-Japanese

-Ethnic Chinese, Mainland and Taiwanese in Japan intermarry with the residents.
+Ethnic Chinese from both mainland China and Taiwan in Japan intermarry with the residents.
 Japanese and Chinese are commonly spoken at home.

 Filipino-Japanese

-Filipino (language) causes considerable difficulties for international marriages to Japanese.
+The Filipino language causes considerable difficulties for international marriages to Japanese.
 Children within Filipino-Japanese families are usually required to learn Filipino, Japanese and English, with the purpose of communicating with Filipino relatives, daily communication (living in Japan) and exploring the international world.
 The identity of being "doubles" (both Japanese and Filipino) is expected of a child.

 American-Japanese

-According IPSSR, American husbands make up 17% of all foreign husbands in Japan, while American wives make up 1% of foreign wives in Japan.
+According to the National Institute of Population and Social Security Research, American husbands make up 17% of all foreign husbands in Japan, while American wives make up 1% of foreign wives in Japan.
 Since 1965, the percentage of marriages to American women has declined precipitously, from 6% to 1%, which can be attributed to the long-term decline of the Japanese economy.

 Marriage and divorce trends

 Marriage

 Since 2012, the number of marriages between Japanese citizens has declined every year, while the number of international marriages has remained stable.
 In 2018, there were 21,852 international marriages registered within Japan.
 This accounts for 4% of all marriages.
-As the number of foreigners is expected to increase, the number of international marriages is also increasing.
+As the number of foreigners is expected to increase, the number of international marriages is also expected to increase.